-Sometimes, you may see the baby arching his back during teething due to the nerve irritation caused within gums.
-Often, this pain radiates to other parts of the head causing the baby to arch his back as a reflex.
+Sometimes, you may see the baby arching his back during teething due to the nerve irritation caused within the gums.
+Often, these baby reflexes are a result of this pain radiating to other parts of the head.

 Baby arching back due to neurological disorders:

-Baby arching his back could be a symptom of a neurological problem.
+A baby arching their back could also be a symptom of neurological conditions.
 Following are some disorders that could be indicated by an arching back in the baby.

 7. Cerebral palsy:

-- Asymmetrical tonic reflex: This is exhibited by baby arching back and turning his head.
-The legs usually extend to the side in which the head is turned (6).
+- Asymmetrical tonic reflex: This is exhibited by the baby arching back and turning his head.
+The legs usually extend to the side in which the head is turned (7).

 There is, unfortunately, no cure for cerebral palsy.
 However, you can ensure a normal upbringing for your child through numerous physical and mental therapy programs.

 However, arching the back does not mean that your baby has autism.
+It may just be one of the signs of autism.
 You need to collate several other critical symptoms of autism the baby displays in the first two years.